Do-It-Yourself Nature Crafting: Leaf Printing, Stamping and Fall Learning Fun

 Make Your Own StampersClick thumbnail to view full-size

-You can make many stampers using these as well as learning games for teaching counting, math, grouping, etc.
+You can make quick and easy stampers using these and small blocks of wood.
+They can also be used in hands-on learning folder and lap activities for teaching counting, math, grouping, etc.

 Home Made Stampers